-Key audit matters How our audit addressed the key audit matters Impairment assessment of property, plant and equipment of a subsidiary and investment in a subsidiary (continued) b) Impairment assessment on cost of investment in a subsidiary in the separate financial statements of the Company In addition to procedures performed on the approved cash flow projection from the underlying PPE of the subsidiary as described, we have performed the following audit procedures: We assessed key assumptions including the discount rate which reflects the specific risk relating to investment in the subsidiary and terminal growth rate by comparing these assumptions against publicly available macroeconomic and industry data, as well as historical data and market expectations from industry reports, where available; We were assisted by our valuation expert in assessing the assumptions used and the appropriateness of the methodology adopted by management for impairment assessment in accordance with MFRS 136 "Impairment of Assets"; and We checked the sensitivity analysis performed by management on terminal growth rate, discount rate, average revenue growth rate and terminal year EBITDA margin.
+Key audit matters How our audit addressed the key audit matters Impairment assessment of property, plant and equipment of a subsidiary and investment in a subsidiary (continued) b) Impairment assessment on cost of investment in a subsidiary in the separate financial statements of the Company b) Impairment assessment on cost of investment in a subsidiary in the separate financial statements of the Company The cost of investment of the telecommunications segment of the Group in the separate financial statement of the Company as at 30 June 2024 amounted to RM4,553.3 In addition to procedures performed on the approved cash flow projection from the underlying PPE of the subsidiary as described, we have performed the following audit procedures: million.
+Given the impairment indicator as described, the Company performed an impairment assessment and estimated the recoverable amount based on FVLCD cash flows available for distribution and the Directors have concluded that no impairment on the cost of investment is required.
+We assessed key assumptions including the discount rate which reflects the specific risk relating to investment in the subsidiary and terminal growth rate by comparing these assumptions against publicly available macroeconomic and industry data, as well as historical data and market expectations from industry reports, where available; We focused on (a) and (b) above as the estimation of the recoverable amounts is inherently uncertain and requires significant judgement on future cash flows, terminal growth rate and the discount rate applied to the calculation of the FVLCD.
+We were assisted by our valuation expert in assessing the assumptions used and the appropriateness of the methodology adopted by management for impairment assessment in accordance with MFRS 136 "Impairment of Assets"; and We checked the sensitivity analysis performed by management on terminal growth rate, discount rate, average revenue growth rate and terminal year EBITDA margin.
 We checked appropriateness of disclosures for (a) and (b) above in the financial statements.
 Based on procedures performed, we did not identify any material exceptions.

-TO THE MEMBERS OF YTL POWER INTERNATIONAL BERHAD (Incorporated in Malaysia) Company No. 199601034332 (406684-H)
+TO THE MEMBERS OF YTL POWER INTERNATIONAL BERHAD (Incorporated in Malaysia)